geudde/attic-chest/pages/03.season-2/07.meeting-19/09.arrow/docs.md

 The Fort that stands on Dover’s height
 Is hidden by the shades of *night*,
-So is the Cot below,
+So is the cot below,
 And seven days must twice be told
 E’re we again the Chest behold
-Of Genius *Mischief* — the dépôt.
+Of genius *mischief* — the dépôt.

 M.
 A Lawyer